 CodeSkulptor is used in two specializations that currently run on Coursera, “Fundamentals of Computing” and “An Introduction to Scripting in Python”.
 The courses in these specializations were created by Scott Rixner, Joe Warren, Luay Nakhleh, John Greiner, and Stephen Wong.
 It is also used in Computer Science courses at Rice University.

-CodeSkulptor3 has been migrated to use https.
-This has a few implications if you have programs that load files (images, sounds, or by using urllib(2)).
-You may no longer load such files using http.
-If you have files that try to load resources using URLs beginning with "http://", CodeSkulptor3 will try to convert those URLs to use "https://".
+CodeSkulptor3 uses https.
+This means that your programs will only be able to load files (images, sounds, or by using urllib) using https.
+If you have programs that try to load resources using URLs beginning with "http://", CodeSkulptor3 will try to convert those URLs to use "https://".
 However, if your resource does not support the https protocol, then this will not work.

-All files hosted by us support loading via either http or https.
+All files hosted by us support loading via https.
 If you are trying to load your own resources, you will need to make sure that you host them somewhere that supports https.

 CodeSkulptor3 was built by Scott Rixner.
-Marie Chatfield designed and implemented the current user interface.
+Marie Chatfield designed and implemented an initial version of the current user interface.
 CodeSkulptor3's documentation was developed by John Greiner, Joe Warren, and Scott Rixner.

 CodeSkulptor3 is based upon the following software packages: